Payment Webhooks

 Log every webhook request for debugging and audit

-Validate the request and payload before acting on it
+Validate and parse the payload before acting on it

 Return

-200 OKas soon as you have safely processed the event.
-Failing to do so may result in repeated attempts.
+200 OKas soon as you have safely processed the event (or queued it for processing)

 Payload format